DiviyamPathak/ntbsdblogpost/README.md

 discovery and root file system selection.
 This area of the kernel is not very well documented and program flow has to be determined by reading the code.
-This is not very feasible.
-But the code does work and has been working for 30+ years.
-XXXbad ambiguous what "it" refered to here.
-Maybe delete the last 2 sentences.

 I would also like to tell you about my early interactions with the project, let me start with project findings.